This delicious version of classic Irish Stew is a one-pot dish that uses a cheaper cut of lamb, which means you’ll skimp on price but not on flavor.

 This stew is a favorite in my house and I make it quite often in the colder months.
 With St. Patrick’s day around the corner, I thought now would be the perfect time to share it with all of you.

 It’s packed full of flavor and the barley is a hearty addition making it a satisfying comforting dish you’ll want all year round!
+I have recipes for every nation, including a beautiful Italian Lamb Stew, why not give it a try, go global!

 - 1 tablespoon olive oil

-- 7 oz bacon chopped
+- 7 ounces bacon chopped

-- 1 lb stewing lamb cubed
+- 1 pound stewing lamb cubed

 - 2 medium onions sliced